 - Accredited by Royal Institute of the Architects of Ireland (RIAI) and The Chartered Institute of Architectural Technologists (CIAT).

-- A studio-based technical design programme with dedicated studio space for students of each year.
+- A studio-based technical design course with dedicated studio space for students of each year.

 - Students will acquire proficiency in Graphics, Computer Aided Design (CAD), Revit and Building Information Modelling (BIM).